 To teach and guide students to Jesus and prepare them for the future.

-Monteverde is a tourist area surrounded by a lot of trees and green bush, it is located up in the mountains of Costa Rica.
-It is pretty humid with the occasional chilly day with all of the rain and wind that can pick up.
-The views are absolutely gorgeous and there are quite a few areas that you can explore, very safe to walk alone during the day if you so wish and there are a lot of wonderful places to go eat and walk and go to see, as well as many exotic animals to look at.
-The school is bilingual, and students are encouraged to practice their English while in class.
-Grade levels are k-6 with about 35 students total.
-There is a pathfinder club that would also love the help as well.
+Monteverde is a tourist area surrounded by a lot of trees and green bush.
+It is located up in the mountains of Costa Rica where it is humid.
+The occasional chilly day can be found with all of the rain and wind that can pick up.
+The views are gorgeous and there are many areas that volunteers can explore.
+It is safe to walk alone during the day if desired and there are a lot of wonderful places to go eat, walk to, and see.
+The elementary school here is bilingual and students are encouraged to practice their English while in class.
+Grade levels are K-6 with about 35 students total.
+There is a Pathfinder Club that would also love help from volunteers as well.
 The quickest way to the children's hearts is through a good game of futbol.
 If you beat them, they will admire you.
 If you let them win, they will love you.

 |Requirements||You will need a visa.
 One option is to apply for a tourist visa where you will have to leave the country and reapply every 90 days.|

 |Language||The local language spoken is Spanish, however English is widely known.|